seanhugh/P4RegisterReader/README.md

 ### Getting Started

-1. Save the p4register reader **in the same location as your topology file**
+1. Save the p4registerreader.py file **in the same location as your topology file**

 2. CD into the directory of the file